aniketdhole07/basics/02-more-terminal.md

 # -w : match whole word
 # -r : search recursively in sub-folders

-# search within files of the project5 folder for occurrences of the text "main"
+# search within files of the projects folder for occurrences of the text "main"
-grep -n "main" ~/cs180/project5/*
+grep -n "main" ~/documents/projects/*

-# search all files in ~/cs180 and its subfolders for the whole word "ShapeFactory"
+# search all files in ~/documents and its subfolders for the whole word "ShapeFactory"
-grep -nrw "ShapeFactory" ~/cs180/
+grep -nrw "ShapeFactory" ~/documents/
 ```

 ### Input/Output Redirection ###